oaisd-ctc/3-day-project-c-Andrew-Abramajtys-Student/README.md

 ### _How To Play_

 You will be prompted at the start of the game to guess which spot the hider is in.
 You will get 3 chances to guess right, and extra points will be given for efficiency.
 Every round the hider will choose a different randomized spot.
+Enter "end" at any time to stop the program.

 ## _Purpose_